Financial/Performance Highlights

 Basic Chemicals

-graph: Basic Chemicals section(pie chart: ratio of ordinary profit, ratio of net sales.
+graph: Green Energy & Chemicals section(pie chart: ratio of ordinary profit, ratio of net sales.
 Bar graph: net sales and ordinary profit(2 years)

-The methanol business saw increases in both net sales and earnings thanks to the depreciation of the yen, an increase in equity in earnings of affiliates and other positive factors, despite somewhat lower market prices compared with the previous fiscal year.
+The methanol business saw decreases in both net sales and earnings due primarily to lower market prices compared with the previous fiscal year and deterioration in equity in earnings of affiliates.

 Specialty Chemicals